-The Division's first priority is always to ensure the health and wellbeing of students and staff.
+The Division's first priority is always to ensure the health and well-being of students and staff.
 Students are expected to abide by protocols and expectations that are established at the school, Division, or provincial level for K-12 education, in relation to public health.

-These expectations will be communicated to students, parents, and staff by the school administration in a timely manner, and may be updated over the course of the school year in relation to a public health concern as advised by Alberta Health Services.
+These expectations will be communicated to students, parents, and staff by the school administration in a timely manner, and may be updated over the course of the school year in relation to a public health concern.

-Student Behaviour Expectations at Earl Buxton School
+Student Behaviour Expectations at Nellie Carlson School